Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • Assistance in the implementation of housing and communal reform.

-• Assistance in the harmonization of migration processes.
+• Promoting the harmonization of migration processes.

 • Creation of conflict prevention systems at the regional and local levels.